Toronto housing market

 Investor Sell-Off and Market Standoff

 The financial strain is not limited to homeowners.
 Investors, particularly those who entered the market five years ago to capitalize on Toronto’s lucrative rental market, are now feeling the pressure.
-With mortgage rates significantly higher, some investors are opting to sell their units rather than renew their mortgages at the elevated rates.
+With mortgage rates still significantly higher despite recent cuts, some investors are opting to sell their units rather than renew their mortgages at the elevated rates.
 This sell-off is contributing to the increased inventory.

 However, there is a notable reluctance among sellers to lower their asking prices.
 Investors and homeowners alike are hesitant to book losses on their investments, leading to a market standoff.
 This reluctance to adjust price expectations to align with current market conditions is exacerbating the slowdown in sales.